BlueDrink9/keeb_snakeskin/README.md

 Cases have a removal cutout in one part of the wall for you to pull the case out after pushing in.

+Inspired by and in collabouration with the [Compression keyboard](https://github.com/compressionKeyboards/compression4c) by Bennett Hermanoff.
+[More images here](https://compressionkeyboards.com/).

 ## Install

 Conversion of gerber to `dxf` for cadquery import requires inkscape to be